andrey-malets/win-boot/README.md

 ### Thanks and references

-1. Big thanks to **wzyboy** and his original post about boot vrom VHD drive on reboot.pro (in English: http://reboot.pro/topic/19516-hack-bootmgr-to-boot-windows-in-bios-to-gpt/page-2#entry184489) which gives the base idea of booting Windows from VHD with GRUB.
+1. Big thanks to **wzyboy** and his original post about boot from VHD drive on reboot.pro (in English: http://reboot.pro/topic/19516-hack-bootmgr-to-boot-windows-in-bios-to-gpt/page-2#entry184489) which gives the base idea of booting Windows from VHD with GRUB.
   90% of this code was written using his instructions.